-Survey commissioned by Slater & Gordon finds that over 1 in 7 women did not have a job to go back to.
+A survey commissioned by Slater & Gordon finds that more than 1 in 7 women did not have a job to go back to.

 Slater & Gordon commissioned a poll ahead of Mother’s Day to survey the experience of new mothers returning to work.
 The poll found that 14.8% of mothers did not have a job to return to after taking maternity leave, and 11% of women had been replaced by their maternity leave cover.

-Maternity discrimination lawyers from Slater & Gordon recognise this as the experience of many of their clients, but were surprised at the scale of the findings in the general public.
+Slater & Gordon Maternity Discrimination lawyers recognise this as the experience of many of their clients, but were surprised at the scale of the findings in the general public.
 The survey also found that 45% of women polled felt the job they had returned to was worse in some way to the job they had left, reflecting a common experience of demotion or adverse change on their return.
 Further, over a quarter of women who sought to make their positions more amenable to new motherhood by requesting flexible working were refused, with almost 2 in 5 refused the right to part time hours.

 These statistics show the real cost of discrimination to new mothers, and to the next generation.
 Close to 20% of women said their finances suffered as a result of taking maternity leave.
 And, showing the human as well as financial cost, more than 1 in 10 new mothers surveyed said they suffered physical or mental ill-health resulting from employment changes.